temporenc/temporenc/README.rst

 * **Flexible**

-  *Temporenc* support any combination of a date, a time, and a timezone.
+  *Temporenc* support any combination of a date, a time, and a time zone.
 All fields are optional.
 For example, it is possible to encode a year and a day without a month.